certbot/certbot/docs/using.rst

 =========== ==== ==== ===============================================================
 apache_     Y    Y    Automates obtaining and installing a cert with Apache 2.4 on
                       Debian-based distributions with ``libaugeas0`` 1.0+.
-standalone_ Y    N    Uses a "standalone" webserver to obtain a cert. webroot_    Y    N    Obtains a cert by writing to the webroot directory of an
+standalone_ Y    N    Uses a "standalone" webserver to obtain a cert.
+This is useful
-                      already running webserver.
-manual_     Y    N    Helps you obtain a cert by giving you instructions to perform
+                      on systems with no webserver, or when direct integration with the local webserver is not supported or not desired. webroot_    Y    N    Obtains a cert by writing to the webroot directory of an already running webserver. manual_     Y    N    Helps you obtain a cert by giving you instructions to perform